PiRogueToolSuite/PiRogueToolSuite.github.io/content/cookbooks/recipe-pirogue-add-peer/index.md

 ---
-title: "Connect a device to the VPN of PiRogue"
+title: "📚 Connect a device to the VPN of PiRogue"
 description: "Connect a device to the VPN of PiRogue"
 draft: false
 toc: false
 images: []
 params:
   steps: [
-    "pirogue-add-vpn-peer",
-    "pirogue-get-vpn-peer-config",
+    "pirogue-vpn-add-peer",
+    "pirogue-vpn-get-peer-config",
+    "pirogue-vpn-connect-mobile",
   ]
 ---